adityajoshi12/distributed-logging/README.md

 Fluent Bit must be deployed as a DaemonSet, so on that way it will be available on every node of your Kubernetes cluster.
 To get started run the following commands to create the namespace, service account and role setup:

-For Kubernetes v1.21 and below
+**1.** We will first setup the required role, rolebinding, namespace and service-account/ For Kubernetes v1.21 and below
 ```bash
 kubectl apply -f install/v1.21